UREVO Strol 1 Pro Foldable Treadmill Review

 Should You Buy the UREVO Strol 1 Pro Folding Treadmill?

-This treadmill likely has the perfect mix of features for some people.
+This treadmill likely has the perfect mix of features for many people.
 If you want to devote less than a bedroom to a walking machine but still want some incline capabilities, the Strol answers the call.
-We spent quite a bit of time running on this machine, and while we found it suitable for a jog, runners wanting to stretch their legs will do better with a longer tread deck.
+I spent quite a bit of time running on this machine, and while I found it suitable for a jog, runners wanting to stretch their legs will do better with a longer tread deck.
 If your primary objectives are quiet, comfortable indoor walking, the Strol 1 Pro is worth your consideration.
 Using this machine under a desk while still adjusting the incline helped mix up the stride and keep it interesting.
-Like other folding machines, its best feature is apparent when it's not in use.
+Like other folding machines, its best feature is apparent when not in use.

 What Other Treadmills Should You Consider?